danhagen/iO-IROS-2020/README.md

 <h2 align="center">Animate a Single Trial (All 4 ANNs Over 4 Different Movements)</h2>

 To visualize the performance of ANNs and their ability to generalize to other movement tasks, use the function `animate_sample_trials.py`.
-This will create an animation of how well each ANN did at predicting joint angle and will sweep across 4 different movements (joint angle and stiffness are either sinusoidal or point-to-point).
+This will create an animation of how well each ANN did at predicting joint angle and will sweep across 4 different movements (joint angle and stiffness are either sinusoidal or point-to-point). **Click on the animation below to see more!**